 In 2017-2018, Jessica toured the country on the first national Broadway tour of An American in Paris, performing in 24 different cities.
-She has also held the cello chairs in the off-Broadway productions of We're Only Alive for A Short Amount of Time at the Public Theater (2019) and Pericles at the Theatre for a New Audience (2016).
+She has held the cello chair in the off-Broadway productions of We're Only Alive for A Short Amount of Time at the Public Theater (2019) and Pericles at the Theatre for a New Audience (2016).

 Other musical theatre credits include performances at the Signature Theatre and the American Theatre of Actors.
 Jessica has appeared in several episodes of the award-winning Amazon series Mozart in the Jungle, as well as on Saturday Night Live with musical guest, Shawn Mendes.
 The live performance can be viewed here.

 As a soloist, Jessica has performed the Lalo Cello Concerto with the High Mountain Symphony and Popper's Hungarian Rhapsody with the New Jersey Youth Orchestra.
 She has also been featured on National Public Radio’s From the Top as both a soloist as well as in collaboration with world-renowned violinist Nadja Salerno-Sonnenberg.
 During past summers, Jessica has been a fellow at the Tanglewood Music Center, the Aspen Music Festival, the Music Academy of the West, the Bowdoin International Music Festival and the Mozarteum International Summer Academy in Salzburg, Austria.